ibm-cloud-docs/assistant/security.md

 ## Private network endpoints
 {: #security-private-endpoints}

-You can set up a private network for {{site.data.keyword.conversationshort}} instances that are part of a Premium service plan.
+You can set up a private network for {{site.data.keyword.conversationshort}} instances that are part of a Plus or Premium service plan.
 Using a private network prevents data from being transferred over the public internet, and ensures greater data isolation.

 Private network endpoints support routing services over the {{site.data.keyword.cloud_notm}} private network instead of the public network.
 A private network endpoint provides a unique IP address that is accessible to you without a VPN connection.